 Discovery Schools Academics Trust visits Asha

-Lending a hand doesn’t mean mere help but a new start.
 Asha has always been blessed with its supporters and well-wishers, who visit Asha on a regular basis.
-This week we were more than delighted to have the Discovery Schools Academics Trust comprising of 28 members from the United Kingdom headed by David Briggs.
+It is always wonderful to welcome old and new friends and supporters from different parts of the world.
+Like every year, we were glad to welcome Discovery Schools Academics Trust comprising 18 members from the United Kingdom headed by David Briggs.

-The team was oriented about the core components of Asha’s work, the functioning of the polyclinic was explained to them, also they had a first-hand tour of the Asha polyclinic which is also the Headquarter.
+The team was oriented about the core components of Asha’s work.
 Post-orientation the team was divided into two sections and departed for Asha’s Seelampur and Chanderpuri slum community.

 It was a wonderful experience to have all of you here at Asha.